End of the Year Newsletter 2022

 Assemblywoman Jean-Pierre Stands Against the Supreme Court Decision to Overturn Roe v.
 Wade

 Assemblywoman Jean-Pierre: LGBTQ Stories Should Be Celebrated and Enjoyed – Not Hidden from Our Youth

-Assemblywoman Kimberly Jean-Pierre was elected in the 2014 General Election, succeeding Assemblyman Bob Sweeney after he served the 11th Assembly District for 26 years.
+Assemblywoman Kimberly Jean-Pierre was elected in the 2014 General Election, succeeding Assemblyman Bob Sweeney after he served this district for 26 years.
 She is the daughter of parents who migrated from Haiti to the United States.
 She attended Brooklyn College, and earned her Bachelor of Fine Arts in Creative Writing in 2005.
-In pursuit of her masterís degree she attended Stony Brook University, earning her Master of Science in Public Policy in 2007.
+In pursuit of her master’s degree, she attended Stony Brook University and earned her Master of Science in Public Policy in 2007.

-Kimberly is also part of the Class of 2014 of the Energeia Partnership at Molloy College.
-The Energeia Partnership is a leadership academy dedicated to identifying and addressing the serious, complex and multi-dimensional issues challenging the Long Island region.
+Kimberly is part of the Class of 2014 of the Energeia Partnership at Molloy College.
+The Energeia Partnership is a leadership academy dedicated to identifying and addressing the serious, complex and multidimensional issues challenging the Long Island region.

 Kimberly is Chair of the Assembly Committee on Libraries and Education Technology, a role in which she has used to champion efforts to increase and streamline funding for public libraries and has fought the publishing industry head-on to make the licensing of electronic books more equitable for the library community.
 She is also Chair of the bipartisan Legislative Women’s Caucus and proudly sits on the Assembly Education Committee, Corporations, Authorities and Commissions Committee and the Banks Committee, in addition to the Children and Families Committee.
 She is a proud member of the Black, Puerto Rican, Hispanic and Asian Legislative Caucus.